 This is because application response time is nonlinear.
 When servers reach unknown usage levels, it’s difficult to predict how they'll respond.
 It’s better safe—never reaching that threshold—than sorry.

 However, there is a surefire way to predict response times accurately.
-And it involves a healthy dosage of applied mathematics.
+And it involves application of queuing theory.

 Queuing theory sounds great.
 But how do you actually put theory into practice when it comes to queuing and capacity planning?

 There are two ways you can go about this.
 You can use analytic solvers to find problems you don’t even know about yet.
 Or you can use event simulation for what-if scenarios and problem-solve before you make a specific change to your environment.